 Carnival stronghold for 200 years

 One of the largest and most famous carnival events world-wide, the Cologne Carnival or “Fastelovend”, as it is called in the Cologne dialect, is almost as old as the city itself.
 However, the Cologne “Jecken”, a synonym for carnival lovers, only started to organise their celebrations in the current manner about 200 years ago.
-This anniversary will be celebrated this year: "200 Jahre Kölner Karneval: Ov krüzz oder quer" (200 years of carnival in Cologne: no matter what) is the seasons theme.
-The highlight of all the cheerful hustle and bustle will be the Rose Monday Parade on the 20th of February 2023, which for the first time proceeds along both sides of the Rhine.
+As every year the highlight of all the cheerful hustle and bustle will be the Rose Monday Parade on the 12th of February 2024.

 www.cologne-tourism.com | www.blog.koelntourismus.de